Eating Out on a Budget: The Dos and Don'ts

 Want to try a cool new restaurant but the prices are out of your price range?
 Specials are the way to go when you’re eating out on a budget.
 Happy hour, a late lunch or even reverse happy hour are great ways to try upscale food at a discount.

 Fast food and full-service restaurants aren’t your only dining options for an evening out.
-More and more fast casual options are popping up around the country, and they’re a perfect way to get delicious, high-quality food at affordable prices.
+Fast casual options are a perfect way to get delicious, high-quality food at affordable prices.
 You won’t get the attention of a waiter, but you will save by ordering at a counter and bussing your own table.

 Ready to Take Control of Your Money?

 Don’t do it alone.
-Contact a Farm Bureau agent today for more tips and smart budgeting tools that make it easy to take control of your finances.
+Contact Farm Bureau today for more tips and smart budgeting tools that make it easy to take control of your finances.

 Want to learn more?